Portland

 Mount Hood is less than two hours outside of Portland

-• Cannon Beach – A coastal paradise, a road trip to Cannon Beach is one of the top things to do in Oregon.
-(LINK)
+• Cannon Beach – A road trip to this coastal paradise is one of the top things to do in Oregon.

 🏘️ Neighborhoods

-• Old Town – Portland’s oldest neighborhood is also home to Chinatown, one of the most culturally-rich areas in town.
+• Old Town Chinatown – Portland’s oldest neighborhood is also home to its Chinatown, one of the most culturally-rich areas.

-• Lloyd District – In the ideal location for visitors who want to catch a live concert or sports game.
+• Lloyd District – This district is ideal for visitors who want to see concerts or catch a sports game.

 🍸 Bars